 “There are currently twenty-five Gods in the Court, your grace.
 Perhaps more of them desire rain than those who don’t desire it.”

-Lightsong thought quietly, robes of gold and red rustling as he walked.
+Lightsong’s robes of gold and red rustled as he walked.
 The grass was cool and damp beneath his sandaled toes, but a group of servants carried a wide pavilion over him and Llarimar.
 Rain fell softly to the cloth above.
-In T’Telir, rainfalls were relatively common, but they were never very strong.
-More of a drizzle than a true rainstorm.
+In T’Telir, rainfalls were relatively common, but they were never very strong..

 Lightsong would have liked to have seen a true rainstorm, like people said happened out in the jungles.
 That, however, was unlikely to ever happen.

-“I’ll take a poll then,” Lightsong said, turning back to Llarimar.
+“I’ll take a poll then,” Lightsong said.
 “Of the other Gods.
 See how many them wanted it to rain today.”

 “If you wish, your grace,” Llarimar said.
 “But, it won’t prove much.”
 “It’ll prove who’s fault this is,” Lightsong said.
 “And. . .if it turns out that most of us want it to stop raining, perhaps that will start a theological crisis.”

-Llarimar, of course, didn’t respond to the concept of a God trying to undermine his own religion--though he did, apparently, want to talk about the theology.
+Llarimar, of course, didn’t seem bothered by the concept of a God trying to undermine his own religion.
 “Your grace,” he said.
 “Our doctrine is quite sound, I assure you.”

 “And if the Gods don’t want it to rain, yet it still does?”